Team-Raburesu/BiSide/readme.txt

               PERMISSIONS
 ﹉﹉﹉﹉﹉﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉﹉﹉﹉﹉﹉

 Just in case, you have FULL PERMISSION to stream, letsplay, showcase, full combo, etc.!
 You may use the music and make covers of it if you want!
-You're free to feature Bidi, Beni, Broken Bidi and
+You're free to feature Bidi, Beni, Broken Bidi and █████ in covers but NOT mods unless specifically asked.

 If you do make any sort of video, it would be sweet if you linked the mod and spread the word!!